-“We prefer to grow from our own vision than to make concessions for someone else's money.
-We are now really enjoying the growth ''
+''We prefer to grow from our own vision, rather than making concessions for someone else's money.
+We are really enjoying the growth now''

 Corona crisis: from the office to people at home

-Initially the plan was to introduce Verum at office locations.
-But then again, that was not really going to work in the corona year 2020.
-“As an entrepreneur you have to be flexible and see opportunities, so we quickly shifted the focus to the people at home.
-Until now we do this through our own webshop and the demand is only increasing.
-We wanted to introduce our cups at the end of last year, but we noticed that the mix did not have a consistent quality at that time.
-We then spent nights in our Belgian production hall and tasted and mixed until we had the perfect and, above all, constant composition.
+Initially, the plan was to introduce Verum to office locations.
+But yes, that was not really going to work in corona year 2020. ,, As an entrepreneur, you have to be flexible and see opportunities, so we quickly shifted the focus to people at home.
+Until now we do this via our own webshop and the demand is only increasing.
+We already wanted to introduce our cups at the end of last year, but we noticed that the mix did not have a consistent quality at that time.
+We then spent nights in our Belgian production hall and tasted and mixed until we had the perfect and above all constant composition.
 At the same time, we were looking for an alternative to aluminum, so that our cups are now also made of biodegradable material.
-Better to introduce a little later but perfectly, than a little earlier and not quite right.”
+It is better to introduce a little later, but perfectly, than a little earlier and not get it quite right.”

 No interested investors with nice amounts

 De Koning: ,,No, in the end we rejected them all.
-It didn't feel right for us.
+It didn't feel right to us.
 You always give up something of your individuality and we didn't want that.
 We decided to just keep doing it all by ourselves and especially in our own way.
-That they have made the right decision is evident from the fact that a team of six people now works for Verum and that there are currently three vacancies.
+That they have made the right decision is shown by the fact that a team of six people is now working for Verum and that there are currently three vacancies.
 “We prefer to grow from our own vision than to make concessions for someone else's money.
-We are now really enjoying the growth..”
+We are really enjoying the growth now..”

 From online to Jumbo supermarket and abroad

-The next step for Verum is the introduction to one of the country's largest supermarket chains, Jumbo.
-“We convinced them that we have a wonderful product that people today really need.
-We start in Amsterdam, because that is where our largest target group is.
-Mostly people who are consciously concerned with nutrition and lifestyle.
+The next step for Verum is the introduction to one of the country's largest supermarket chains, Jumbo. ,,We were able to convince them that we have a wonderful product that people really need today.
+We'll start in Amsterdam, because that's where our largest target group is.
+Mostly people who are consciously involved with nutrition and lifestyle.
 Our coffee cups fit in seamlessly with this.
-We see that in the sale through our own webshop which has been running like clockwork for a few months now.
-In addition to the sales introduction at Jumbo Amsterdam, Verum will be available online at the end of May and in the stores of Holland & Barett in both the Netherlands and Belgium in June..
+We see that in sales via our own webshop which has been running like clockwork for a few months now.
+In addition to the sales launch at Jumbo Amsterdam, Verum will be available online at the end of May and in the Holland & Barett stores in both the Netherlands and Belgium in June..

-New taste must conquer the hospitality industry
+New taste must conquer the catering industry